Parichay (film): Plot

-Rai Sahab A. P. Roy (Pran) is a retired colonel who lives in his family mansion with his five grandchildren.
-All five children are estranged from him as they believe he is responsible for their father Nilesh Roy's (Sanjeev Kumar) death.
+Rai Sahab A. P. Roy is a retired colonel who lives in his family mansion with his five grandchildren.
+All five children are estranged from him as they believe he is responsible for their father Nilesh Roy's death.
 Rai Sahab is a strict disciplinarian who has become cold and miserable after Nilesh, his son, stubbornly leaves him to pursue music professionally against his wishes.
 After his son's death, he brings the children to live with him, however, the children refuse to obey him and constantly flout his rules.
 Rai Sahab is desperately seeking a tutor for them, but no teacher lasts for more than a few weeks, as none of the teachers can turn his 'savage' grandchildren into well-behaved people.

-Ravi (Jeetendra) is looking for a job in the city, when he gets a letter from his uncle, informing him of a job opening for a tutor at Rai Sahab's house in his village.
+Ravi is looking for a job in the city, when he gets a letter from his uncle, informing him of a job opening for a tutor at Rai Sahab's house in his village.
 While he does not take to Rai Sahab's cold demeanor in their first meeting, he initially takes the job out of need.
 Later Rai Sahab tells him he believes Ravi can set his grandchildren straight and implores him to do so.
 Ravi promises to try.

 The children try their best to scare Ravi away, as they have with previous teachers, however, instead of complaining about them Ravi laughs at their pranks and tries to befriend them.
 He realizes that Rai Sahab has strict rules against singing and laughing in the house and that the children are not even allowed to play outside as they had once tried to run away.
 When Rai Sahab leaves home for a few weeks for work, Ravi opens up Nilesh's old room and starts playing his sitar.
 The children open up to him after this.
 He regularly takes them out on picnics, plays with them, and tells them stories.
 All the children start studying with Ravi and their behavior changes, becoming more receptive and respectful of elders.
-Ravi and Rama (Jaya Bhaduri) the oldest of the siblings slowly begin to develop feelings for each other.
+Ravi and Rama the oldest of the siblings slowly begin to develop feelings for each other.